PharmaNet for practitioners

 All B.C. private community health practices and community pharmacies are required to register their PharmaNet sites in PRIME.
 Health authorities also register their care settings where PharmaNet is used in PRIME.

-Device providers enrol and register their sites in PRIME once they are approved as PharmaCare providers.
+Device providers enroll and register their sites in PRIME once they are approved as PharmaCare providers.
 Medical device distributors (e.g., insulin pump providers) are encouraged to do the same, to simplify the claims process for patients.
 Refer to Medical Device Distributors Online Claims Access to PharmaNet.

 Errors in a PharmaNet profile